 3.12 Timing Modules:

-It is the Competitors responsibility to ensure that a working transponder is fitted to the vehicle No electronic equipment may be placed within five metres of any official timing line and any breach of this may result in the confiscation of the equipment concerned.
+It is the Competitors responsibility to ensure that a working transponder is fitted to the vehicle.
+No electronic equipment may be placed within five metres of any official timing line and any breach of this may result in the confiscation of the equipment concerned.

 3.13 Qualification Races: